What happened to Credit Suisse and why are banks needing bailouts again?

 How big is Credit Suisse?

 The Swiss bank, widely regarded as “too big to fail” by experts, primarily serves wealthy clients and businesses rather than everyday savers.
 It has been pulling money from the bank for months, leading to more than 111bn Swiss francs of outflows late last year.
-It was not immediately clear on Wednesday whether client withdrawals had gathered pace as a result of its plunging share price.
+It was not immediately clear last week whether client withdrawals had gathered pace as a result of its plunging share price.

 As Europe’s 17th largest lender by assets, it is far larger than Silicon Valley Bank and deemed systemically important to the global financial system.

-The Bank of England is reportedly monitoring the developments in the financial sector very closely and has issued a statement reassuring that the UK banking system is not at risk and “remains safe, sound, and well-capitalised”.
+The Bank of England is reportedly monitoring the developments in the financial sector very closely and issued a statement last week reassuring that the UK banking system is not at risk and “remains safe, sound, and well-capitalised”.

 Join our commenting forum